wycks/WordPhing/README.md

 WordPhing
 =========

-WordPress build and test system using Phing, this is beta
+Beta of a WordPress build and test system using Phing.

-- Automated Installing/Moving/Testing/Scripting and PHP'ing WordPress from the command line
+- Automated Installing/Moving/Testing/Scripting and PHP'ing WordPress from the command line.
-- Currently works and builds WordPress in about 30 seconds depending on your Internet connection.
+- Currently works and builds WordPress in about 30 seconds depending on your Internet connection and how many plugins you include.

-*Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).*
+*Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
+It should work right out of the box (default PEAR folder in most PHP installs already includes it)*

 ## What does it do?

 - Creates a new database
 - Downloads and installs WordPress (latest stable)
-- Download and installs plugins
+- Download and installs plugins and themes
 - Appends needed info to your wp-config
+- Runs the WP install script

 ##Basic Instructions